-IFRA Research Training Seminar: “Nocturnal Fieldwork and ‘Assisted’ Field Research”
+IFRA training workshop: “Nocturnal Fieldwork and ‘Assisted’ Field Research”

 IFRA was pleased to organise a research training seminar on the 25th of May in our library led by Mrs. Chrystel Oloukoi entitled “Nocturnal Fieldwork and ‘Assisted’ Field Research”.
 She is a PhD student in African and African-American Studies at Harvard University.
 A geographer by training, her work has notably addressed power relations in nocturnal contexts in Lagos and Johannesburg.
 She has conducted field research in Ikeja (Lagos State) and Maboneng (Johannesburg) during which the issue of research assistantship was particularly sensitive and critical.